Repair Credit Rating

 As there is no automatic right to credit it's important to ensure that what is on your credit file is correct.
 You can request incorrect information to be deleted and this will help your credit rating.
 With the rise of identity theft there is also a risk that people will try to obtain credit in your name.
 This could also be recorded on your credit file potentially damaging your legitimate right to get credit in the future.

 So, do you know what is on your credit file?
 Do you know why you are being refused credit?
-As it is so important to know what's on your credit file we've teamed up with XXXX to provide you with their XXXX service.
+As it is so important to know your credit status you could get your credit score with Experian, FREE FOREVER.

 The Home Office actually recommends getting your credit report on a regular basis to help reduce the risk of identity theft.